javiAI/AaveHealthFactor/README.md

 npm install
 ```

-Modify the ".env_example" and set your ALCHEMY_URL, BLOCK_NUMBER and USER_ADDRESS variables.
+Modify the ".env_example" and set the ALCHEMY_URL, BLOCK_NUMBER and USER_ADDRESS variables.
 Change the name of the file to ".env" and run the node.

 ```
 npx hardhat node